-The government’s current official guidance states “People who can work from home should continue to do so”.
-Therefore, your employer should take measures to assist you to continue working from home, if this is possible.
-For those who have been shielding, in England and Northern Ireland the guidance currently states that from 1st August 2020 “you can go to work, as long as the workplace is COVID-secure – but carry on working from home if you can”.
+The government’s current official guidance recommends that people at an increased risk from COVID-19 in England, Scotland and Northern Ireland “can go to work, as long as the workplace is COVID-secure – but carry on working from home if you can”.

 What is expected of my employer before I return to the workplace?

 In the first instance, your employer should make every reasonable effort to enable you to work from home, either in your current role or in an alternative role.

 2. Risk Assessment

 If it’s not possible to work from home, before you can return to your normal workplace your employer is required to undertake a risk assessment to check whether the environment is ‘COVID–secure’.

 A risk assessment is a legal requirement for all employers and it will explain what they must do to keep their workers and anybody else who may use their workplace(s), safe from harm.
 They must be ‘adequate’, ‘suitable and sufficient’ and not a cursory inspection.